-- During Site Plan review the Applicant would reconfirm the 2021 wetlands delineations for the Project Site and would confirm that no additional wetlands based on the definitions set forth in the Town's Chapter 105 Freshwater Wetlands, Watercourses and Water Body Protection of the Town Code are found on the Project Site. - The Proposed Project would meet all the requirements of the Town's Chapter 105 Freshwater Wetlands, Watercourses and Water Body Protection. - No wetlands or wetland buffers would be disturbed with the Proposed Project.
+- During Site Plan review the Applicant would reconfirm the 2021 wetlands delineations for the Project Site and would confirm that no additional wetlands based on the definitions set forth in the Town's Chapter 105 Freshwater Wetlands, Watercourses and Water Body Protection of the Town Code are found on the Project Site. - The Proposed Project would meet all the requirements of the Town's Chapter 105 Freshwater Wetlands, Watercourses and Water Body Protection. - No wetlands or wetland buffers would be disturbed through development of the Proposed Project.

-The Town of Ossining Planning Board finds that the mitigation measures, summarized above, would avoid any impacts to the wetlands on the Project Site and therefore no significant adverse impacts to the wetlands are anticipated as a result of the Proposed Action.
+The Town of Ossining Planning Board finds that the mitigation measures, summarized above, would avoid impacts to the wetlands on the Project Site and therefore no significant adverse impacts to the wetlands are anticipated as a result of the Proposed Action.

 4.3.
-Soils, Topography (Steep Slopes) and Geology
+SOILS, TOPOGRAPHY (STEEP SLOPES) AND GEOLOGY